Characterization of non-aqueous electrolytes

 ||Simon Colbin <firstname.lastname@example.org>|

 The aim of this project is to use DFT calculations as a complement to experimental characterization of different electrolyte systems.
-The focus will be on electrochemical stability, possible decomposition products from reduction and oxidation of electrolytes with different compositions, and the coordination of different solvent molecules to ions in non-aqueous electrolytes.
+The focus will be on understanding the structure of non-aqueous electrolytes, electrochemical stability, possible decomposition products from reduction and oxidation of electrolytes with different compositions.